Freshman- and Sophomore-year: Selected National Scholarships and Fellowships

 - Undergraduate Scholarship: sophomores and juniors with demonstrated interest in German and European affairs may apply for this award to support study abroad, senior thesis research, or internships in Germany.
 Funding available for a minimum of 4 and a maximum of 10 months during the German academic year, i.e. October to July.
 Proficiency in German is not mandatory, but applicants should have the necessary language skills for the programs they propose to undertake.
 Application deadline: usually January 31st.

 - RISE: Research Internships in Science & Engineering: sophomores and juniors majoring in a science or engineering field may apply for summer internships of 6 weeks to 3 months; placements provided by top German university research groups.
 Knowledge of German not required for most positions but would be helpful for life outside the laboratory.
 Two-week intensive language course available for participants with little or no German.
-Application cycle: early December to late January.
+Application deadline: mid-January.